 An advance notice bylaw, requiring a shareholder to provide advance notice to an issuer if it wishes to propose nominees to the board, can of course eliminate the risk of an ambush.
 Advance notice bylaws have gained significant traction in Canada over the past several years.
 In 2012, Canadian courts condoned the use of these bylaws on the basis that they foster an orderly nomination process and informed decision-making by providing shareholders with reasonable notice of, and information concerning, a contested election of directors.
 As a result of support for these bylaws, many Canadian issuers have now adopted them.
-By May 2015, 51% of Canadian issuers listed on the S&P/TSX Composite and SmallCap indices had adopted such bylaws.
+By the end of the 2016 proxy season, more than a majority of Canadian issuers listed on the S&P/TSX Composite and SmallCap indices had adopted such bylaws.

-In late 2014/early 2015, ISS and Glass Lewis issued more restrictive guidance for evaluating advance notice requirements in Canada, taking a negative view of onerous disclosure requirements and provisions that allow a board of directors to postpone a meeting without a corresponding extension to the nomination deadlines.
-The reformulated policies were largely in response to the Ontario Superior Court's 2014 decision in Orange Capital, LLC v Partners REIT,13 in which the Court found that advance notice requirements are to be used only as a "shield" to protect shareholders and management, not as a "sword" to prevent nominations by shareholders or to buy time for management to defeat an activist.
+In late 2014/early 2015, ISS and Glass Lewis & Co.
+(Glass Lewis) issued more restrictive guidance for evaluating advance notice requirements in Canada, taking a negative view of onerous disclosure requirements and provisions that allow a board of directors to postpone a meeting without a corresponding extension to the nomination deadlines.
+The reformulated policies were largely in response to the Ontario Superior Court's 2014 decision in Orange Capital, LLC v Partners REIT, in which the Court found that advance notice requirements are to be used only as a "shield" to protect shareholders and management, not as a "sword" to prevent nominations by shareholders or to buy time for management to defeat an activist.

 ISS and Glass Lewis have also reformulated their policies to identify acceptable features of advance notice requirements versus those that may be offensive and may trigger negative recommendations by the proxy advisory firms.
-In light of these policy reforms by the proxy advisory firms and the Orange Capital decision, issuers will need to adopt bylaws with reasonable terms and apply them in a manner that is commercially reasonable and not tactical or intended to thwart an activist shareholder seeking to exercise its fundamental shareholder franchise to elect nominees.
+In 2017, the TSX also weighed in on advance notice bylaws and provided guidance on which features of advance notice bylaws will and will not be viewed as acceptable.
+In the TSX's view, advance notice bylaws that frustrate or circumvent shareholders' rights under the TSX's prescribed director election requirements are not acceptable.
+For example, advance notice provisions that require nominating shareholders to be present at the meeting or to provide unduly burdensome or unnecessary disclosure or to complete questionnaires, make representations or submit agreements or give consents beyond those that would be required from management or board nominees are generally not acceptable to the TSX, ISS or Glass Lewis.
+In light of these policy reforms and the Orange Capital decision, issuers will need to adopt bylaws with reasonable terms and apply them in a manner that is commercially reasonable and not tactical or intended to thwart a shareholder seeking to exercise its fundamental shareholder franchise to elect nominees.